agustinruatta/time-tracker/README.md

 # Time tracker

-A command line time tracker, to save and track the hours worked.
+A command line time tracker, to save and track worked hours.

 # Requirements
 - Ruby >= 1.9.2